mistadikay/blog/src/pages/2018-07-02-scala-implicit-polymorphism/index.md

 public static Stubber doReturn(Object toBeReturned, Object... toBeReturnedNext)
 ```

-It's possible to call B with parameters of A because as we already figured out, `toBeReturnedNext` can contain 0 elements.
+<br>It's possible to call B with parameters of A because as we already figured out, `toBeReturnedNext` can contain 0 elements.
 Fair enough.

 But why on Earth would compiler think that it's also possible to call A with the parameters of B when there are 2 or more arguments?
 Method A receives only one argument isn't it?